This is an official version.

 (c) other records and documents that are required by regulation.

-(3) The minister may refuse to issue a licence to a person and may cancel the licence of a licensee where the minister is of the opinion that a
+(3) The registrar may refuse to issue a licence to a person and may cancel the licence of a licensee where the registrar is of the opinion that a

 (b) person applying for a licence or a licensee cannot meet or no longer meets the requirements of this Act with respect to the assurance fund, a trust fund or other requirements under this Act.

-(3.1) The minister may attach to a licence those restrictions, limitations and conditions the minister considers appropriate.
+(3.1) The registrar may attach to a licence those restrictions, limitations and conditions the registrar considers appropriate.

 (5) The seller who is the subject of the audit and inspection shall pay the remuneration and expenses of an auditor directed under subsection (4).